skyeterran/Neutrino/README.md

         *Describes the right axis of the scene ("x", "-x", "y", "-y", "z", or "-z")*
 - scene [dict]
 *The hierarchy of objects in the scene, stored as a recursive tree of objects and their children.*

-    **NEW: Objects can be parented to one another, preserving the original organization of the scene.**

     - {object name} [dict]
     *The name of the object in the scene hierarchy is the same as its name in the objects dictionary which details its properties below.*
         - transform [dict]